Dr. Meeta Yadav Vouk: Trusted AI: The only currency that scales globally

 AI is moving from experimentation to the “big kids’ playground” — mission-critical systems in finance, commerce, and regulated industries.
 In this environment, hype is irrelevant.
 What matters for C-suite leaders is whether AI can be scaled with trust, resilience, and compliance.

-That was the central message from Meeta Yadav Vouk, VP of AI and Analytics at Teradata, and Simone Bohnenberger-Rich, PhD., CPO at Phrase, in a recent conversation with host Jason Hemingway for the latest episode of In other words, a podcast from Phrase where we explore global growth with a variety of enterprise leaders and experts.
+That was the central message from Meeta Yadav Vouk, VP of AI and Analytics at Teradata, and Simone Bohnenberger-Rich, PhD., CPO at Phrase, in a recent conversation with host Jason Hemingway for the latest episode of In Other Words, a podcast from Phrase where we explore global growth with a variety of enterprise leaders and experts.
 Both leaders stressed that AI in the enterprise is less about dazzling prototypes and more about building guardrails, governance, and global adaptability.

 Key takeaways include: